 The Palais des Nations is the hub for international collaboration, hosting more than 12,000 meetings a year on a range of issues that impact on the lives of every person, every day.
 At a time when nearly every issue has a global dimension, there is pressing demand for a neutral space like the Palais des Nations.
 To meet this need, UN Geneva must be at the forefront of conferencing technology.
 In 2017, upgrades were carried out in two conference rooms – 12 and 16 – and in the Council Chamber.

 Offering a safe, modern and functional working environment for delegates and UN staff is a top priority for UN Geneva and the Strategic Heritage Plan project.
 Although well maintained, the Palais des Nations has not kept up with changing building codes, including accessibility and safety regulations.
 Many mechanical, electrical, audiovisual, and information and communication systems are at the end of their useful life.
-To care for the well-being of its occupants and reduce operational costs, a comprehensive renovation will begin in late 2018 or early 2019.
+To care for the well-being of its occupants and reduce operational costs, a comprehensive renovation will begin in Spring 2020.